faxu/onnxruntime/docs/how-to/deploy-on-mobile.md

 ## Overview
 ![Steps to build for mobile platforms](../../../images/mobile.png){:width="40%"}

-ONNX Runtime now supports an internal model format to minimize the build size for usage in mobile and embedded scenarios.
+ONNX Runtime supports an internal model format to minimize the build size for usage in mobile and embedded scenarios.
 An ONNX model can be converted to an internal ONNX Runtime format ('ORT format model') using the below instructions.

 A minimal build can be used with any ORT format model, provided that the kernels for the operators used in the model were included in the build.
 I.e., the custom build provides a set of kernels, and if that set satisfies a given ORT format model's needs, the model can be loaded and executed.

 ## Create model and minimal build

 You will need a script from the ONNX Runtime repository and to also perform a custom build, so you will need to clone the repository locally.
-See [here](./inferencing.md#prerequisites) for initial steps.

 The directory the ONNX Runtime repository was cloned into is referred to as `<ONNX Runtime repository root>` in this documentation.